Click here to go directly to the abstract submission form.

-Virus Bulletin is seeking submissions from those wishing to present at VB2005, the Fifteenth Virus Bulletin International Conference, which will take place 5-7 October 2005 at the Burlington hotel, Dublin, Ireland.
+Virus Bulletin is seeking submissions from those wishing to present papers at VB2020, the 30th Virus Bulletin International Conference, which will take place 30 September to 2 October in Dublin, Ireland.

-Following the close of the call for papers all submissions will be anonymised before being reviewed by a selection committee; abstracts will be assessed for relevance, technical accuracy, novelty of the idea and so on.
-Authors will be notified of the status of their paper by email.
+Following the close of the call for papers all submissions will be reviewed by a selection committee; authors will be notified of the status of their paper by email.
 We aim to notify those whose papers have been selected no later than a week after the close of the call for papers.

 One presenter per selected paper will be offered a complimentary conference registration, while co-authors will be offered registration at a 50% reduced rate (up to a maximum of two co-authors).